From The Mail Bag – Card Tearing Feedback

 - Halloween and the Rolling Thunder

 This entry was posted on Monday, March 1st, 2010 at 11:26 pm and is filed under card ripping, card tearing, feats, feats of strength, feats of strength bending, grip strength, how to improve grip strength, how to rip cards, how to tear cards, old strongman feats of strength, ripping cards, strongman feats, tearing cards, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson